FraNiDu/franiwalksdogs/_features/01-about.md

 image: "assets_images/frani.jpg"
 ---

-I love being able to share my time with doggies.
-It all started when a friend of CrossFit needed a dog walker, and I love his dog very much.
-From that moment, this is the best job you can have, I love looking at a happy dog ​​when I walk with you.
-From that moment I have dedicated myself to walking dogs and I love it.
-Some need to walk alone out of nervousness, aggressive behaviors and others can simply get out of four dogs because they love to share and have no problems between them.
+It all started when my friend at CrossFit needed a dog walker.
+I was up for the task, I'm a dog owner myself, and I love sharing my time with doggies

+A few days went by until I realized this is the best job I could ever have, I love watching a happy dog smile after a nice walk.

+From that moment I have dedicated myself to walking dogs and I **love** it.

+I've come to known them, and I understand some will need to walk alone out of nervousness or aggressive behaviors.
+While others can simply get out on packs (4) because they also love to share and have no problems about it.